cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 This function then needs to be called at the end of each trial after the call to `append_trial_replay_buffer`.

 You can now [build and run](./1-bootstrap-and-data-structures.md#building-and-running-the-app) the application.
-The dqn agent will start to learn and quickly prevails against the heuristic implementation.
+The dqn agent will start to learn and quickly prevail against the heuristic implementation.

 This can be observed by opening the dashboard at <http://localhost:3003>{target=\_blank} and opening the reward page.
 You should be able to track the progression of the dqn implementation.